-- The Story of The Healing Foundation - Intergenerational Trauma Animation - Telling Our Stories Our Stolen Generations (Faye Clayton) - Reconciliation in Australia Our History, Our Story, Our Future - Deadly Questions - Send a note or newsletter home to parents so they can facilitate and support discussion at home. - Prepare a wall of the classroom to hang student work on and use as a reference.
-You might include the AIATSIS map of Indigenous Australia that can be purchased from AIATSIS Aboriginal Studies Press.
+- The Story of The Healing Foundation - Intergenerational Trauma Animation - Telling Our Stories Aunty Fay Clayton-Moseley - Reconciliation in Australia Our History, Our Story, Our Future - Send a note or newsletter home to parents so they can facilitate and support discussion at home. - Prepare a wall of the classroom to hang student work on and use as reference.
+For example, it could include the AIATSIS map of Indigenous Australia that can be purchased from AIATSIS Aboriginal Studies Press.
 You could also have Aboriginal and Torres Strait Islander flags, images of books the class will be reading, images of prominent Aboriginal and Torres Strait Islander people etc.